-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this quirky series offers some good but subtle lessons about the benefits of diversity and the ability of people from different backgrounds to get along within the confines of a small community.
+Parents need to know that Northern Exposure is a quirky series that offers some good but subtle lessons about the benefits of diversity and the ability of people from different backgrounds to get along within the confines of a small community.
 It's not a comedy in the traditional sense either, but the overall tone is light rather than dramatic.
 Expect to hear some low-level swearing (including "crap," "damn," etc.) and see a little social drinking that sometimes leads to drunkenness.
 There's also some light sexual tension between male and female characters, along with a bit of violence (and occasional blood) related to hunting or some type of minor injury.

-What's the story?
+What's the Story?